 Medications that you can purchase at the drugstore for gas include ingredients like simethicone, alpha-galactosidase, and charcoal.
-These can help relieve minor attacks of gas and may be of some use.
+These may help relieve minor attacks of gas and may be of some use.
 These have minimal side effects and they are inexpensive.
-It’s worth trying to see if these medications give you any relief.
+It’s worth trying these medications to see if they give you any relief.

-Regardless of what may be causing your IBS, eating certain foods often worsens gas.
+Regardless of what may be causing your IBS, eating certain foods often worsen gas.
 Try keeping a food journal and note which symptoms you experience after every meal.
 This may help you identify which foods give you gas.

 Certain foods are known to cause gas.
-The biggest culprits are any foods that are high in dietary fiber.
+The biggest culprits are foods that are high in dietary fiber.
 This includes beans, whole grains, and fruits and vegetables.
 The double-edged sword is that fiber can also help relieve constipation.

 If you’re thinking of increasing your fiber intake to ease constipation, consider taking a supplement and slowly adding it to your diet.
 Supplemental fiber usually causes less gas than getting fiber through your diet.
 Be sure to speak with your doctor first and take your supplement with plenty of water.

 Other, lesser-known offenders may include: